hamalcij/pfamannot/docs/install/installation.md

 If the requirements specified [here](requirements.md) are being met, you may continue with the installation of `pfamannot`.
-First of all, download the [archive](https://github.com/hamalcij/pfamannot/archive/master.zip) with `pfamannot`'s source from GitLab, navigate to your Downloads folder, extract the .zip file and change current directory to the extracted folder by typing into the command line:
+First of all, download the [archive](https://github.com/hamalcij/pfamannot/archive/master.zip) with `pfamannot`'s source from GitHub, navigate to your Downloads folder, extract the .zip file and change current directory to the extracted folder by typing into the command line:
 ```